Planning & Resources Committee

 - To maintain an overview of the College’s commercial activities and the activities of any College-owned companies or legal entities in which it has a significant legal interest and to recommend to the Council for approval, the creation of new College companies.

 - To ensure appropriate strategies and arrangements are in place to manage the College’s money, whether funds are allocated for short, medium or long-term use, including the investment of money designated as endowment funds and other money not required in the short term.

 - To approve any significant changes to banking arrangements on behalf of the Council, including where a bank requires a decision by a formal committee and to recommend any borrowings to the Council.

-This committee approves the Investment Policy.
+The Planning & Resources committee approves the Responsible Investment Policy.